Glossary hero image

 To maintain and support HGH levels:

-1. Prioritise Sleep – Aim for 7-9 hours of quality sleep per night.
+1. Prioritize Sleep – Aim for 7-9 hours of quality sleep per night.

 2. Engage in High-Intensity Exercise – Sprinting, weightlifting, and interval training stimulate HGH release.